 Carlson's TSI provides a means to analyze and compare annual lake data.
-Long-term trends in TSI values can be a more reliable method of comparison than transparency trends as TSI values are calculated using the July/August means, thereby removing seasonal variations.
-Based on July/August mean transparency values, the majority of lakes monitored in the program have been mesotrophic or eutrophic (Figure 15).
-On average less than 10% of lakes were hypereutrophic.
-A lake's trophic status can vary yearly, but long-term data indicates that for many lakes the trophic state is relatively stable.
+Long-term trends in TSI values can be a more reliable method of comparison.
+TSI (Secchi) values are calculated using the July/August means, thereby removing seasonal variations.
+Based on July/August mean transparency the majority volunteer lakes monitored are mesotrophic or eutrophic (Figure 15).
+In all years, except for 2019, less than 10 percent of volunteer monitored lakes were hypereutrophic.
+We partnered with The Nature Conservancy in 2019 to monitor nine oxbow lakes in the southwestern part of the state which accounted for the spike in hypereutrophic status that year.

 Figure 15.
-Annual distribution of monitored lakes' trophic classes calculated using July/August summertime means of Secchi depth from 1989-2022.
+Annual distribution of monitored lakes' trophic classes calculated using July/August summertime means of Secchi depth from 1989-2024.